xingyuyao-DM-GY-6063/HW10/README.md

 # HW10
 ## HW10A
-The Chinese name of the music I chose is *counting stars*, and the English definition is counting stars.
+The Chinese name of the music I chose is *数星星*, and the English definition is *counting stars*.
 So I want to achieve a similar effect of the starry sky in the job HW10A.

 - **The particle colour is associated with the volume**: